Rock Crushing and Hauling Nearly Finished

-Since the production blasts to break up the buried rock at Alderwood reached the lowest level required for the project during the last such blast on October 16, 2017, the many tons of rock rubble that resulted are continuing to be removed, crushed into smaller pieces and hauled offsite.
-It is anticipated that the rock processing will be completed during the third quarter of 2019, but various factors can cause this milestone to be reached sooner or later.
-Of course, it is preferred to finish this work as quickly as possible so grading can proceed, and every effort is being made to do so.
+Since the production blasts to break up the buried rock at Alderwood reached the lowest level required for the project during the last such blast on October 16, 2017, the many tons of rock rubble that resulted have continued since then to be removed, crushed into smaller pieces and hauled offsite.
+The rock crushing and hauling at Alderwood is nearly finished, and we expect to soon wrap up this stage of our work activity.
+Following this will be the grading of the remaining development areas and infrastructure installation; then home builders will construct the final neighborhoods in Alderwood.

 Saturday Work Activity on Property